lowRISC/ibex/doc/cs_registers.rst

 | 3     | RW  | **Interrupt Enable (MIE):** If set to 1'b1, interrupts are globally enabled.    |
 +-------+-----+---------------------------------------------------------------------------------+

-When an exception is encountered, MPIE will be set to MIE.
+When an exception is encountered, ``mstatus``.MPIE will be set to ``mstatus``.MIE.
-When the MRET instruction is executed, the value of MPIE will be stored back to IE.
+When the MRET instruction is executed, the value of MPIE will be stored back to ``mstatus``.MIE.

-If you want to enable interrupt handling in your exception handler, set MIE to 1'b1 inside your handler code.
+If you want to enable interrupt handling in your exception handler, set ``mstatus``.MIE to 1'b1 inside your handler code.

 Machine Trap-Vector Base Address (mtvec)